U.S. Well Services (NASDAQ:USWS) Shares Gap Up to $0.32

-U.S. Well Services, Inc. (NASDAQ:USWS) shares gapped up prior to trading on Wednesday .
+U.S. Well Services, Inc. (NASDAQ:USWS)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $0.32, but opened at $0.38.
-U.S. Well Services shares last traded at $0.32, with a volume of 16,989 shares changing hands.
+U.S. Well Services shares last traded at $0.32, with a volume of 16,989 shares.

-Separately, Zacks Investment Research raised U.S. Well Services from a “sell” rating to a “hold” rating in a report on Wednesday, October 21st.
+Separately, Zacks Investment Research upgraded shares of U.S. Well Services from a “sell” rating to a “hold” rating in a report on Wednesday, October 21st.

-Several large investors have recently made changes to their positions in USWS.
-Marshall Wace LLP purchased a new stake in shares of U.S. Well Services during the 1st quarter worth approximately $36,000.
-Jane Street Group LLC acquired a new position in shares of U.S. Well Services during the 2nd quarter worth approximately $58,000.
-Marshall Wace North America L.P. acquired a new position in shares of U.S. Well Services during the 1st quarter worth approximately $65,000.
-Finally, Verition Fund Management LLC raised its position in shares of U.S. Well Services by 239.0% during the 2nd quarter.
-Verition Fund Management LLC now owns 485,795 shares of the company’s stock worth $237,000 after purchasing an additional 342,476 shares during the last quarter.
-47.92% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of USWS.
+Jane Street Group LLC acquired a new stake in shares of U.S. Well Services during the 2nd quarter valued at about $58,000.
+Verition Fund Management LLC raised its stake in shares of U.S. Well Services by 239.0% in the second quarter.
+Verition Fund Management LLC now owns 485,795 shares of the company’s stock worth $237,000 after acquiring an additional 342,476 shares during the last quarter.
+Marshall Wace North America L.P. bought a new position in shares of U.S. Well Services in the first quarter worth about $65,000.
+Finally, Marshall Wace LLP bought a new position in shares of U.S. Well Services in the first quarter worth about $36,000.
+Institutional investors own 47.92% of the company’s stock.

 U.S. Well Services, Inc operates as an oilfield service company in the United States.
 It provides hydraulic fracturing services to the oil and natural gas exploration and production companies.
 The company is headquartered in Houston, Texas.